Inferring Cosmological Parameters with Evidential Physics-Informed Neural Networks: Methodology

 \subsection{Model training setup and implementation details}

 In the following, we furnish some details of the model training, organizing them in terms of the dataset that was used.
+The base surrogate model $\mathcal{M}(z)$ was implemented as a fully-connected perceptron with two hidden layers of 32 neurons each and an output layer of 4 neurons corresponding to the $\{\alpha,\beta,\nu,\gamma\}$ variables of \eqref{t_distribution}.
 For each training dataset, the same initial model $\mathcal{M}_0$ was used for training the different cosmological model-based neural networks.
 The finite parameter domains were chosen to be $\Omega_m \in (0.10, 0.55), h_0 \in (0.50, 0.90), w \in (-2.0, -0.01), z_t \in (1.5, 3.5)$.
 We implemented Gaussian Process (GP) regression with a radial-basis function kernel via the scikit-learn library \cite{scikit}, with the optimized kernel's characteristic length-scales being 2.85 for the Pantheon$+$ data, 3.46 for the BAO data and 2.89 for the combined dataset.

 For models trained on the Pantheon$+$ and the combined Pantheon$+$BAO datasets, in the initial training phase, we used a learning rate of $5\times 10^{-6}$ for the first $5 \times 10^4$ epochs and $10^{-6}$ for the subsequent ones with the total number of epochs being $10^6$.
 The data uncertainty hyperparameters were taken to be $\lambda_e = \lambda_a = 1$.
 For the second phase, the learning rate was $5\times 10^{-6}$ for the first $1.2\times 10^6$ epochs followed by $1\times 10^{-6}$ for another $1\times 10^6$ epochs.
 On the other hand, for the smaller BAO dataset, convergence was attained for various cosmological models in $3\times 10^5$ epochs with a learning rate of $2 \times 10^{-5}$ for the first $2\times 10^5$ epochs and followed by $2\times 10^{-6}$ for the remaining ones.
 The data uncertainty hyperparameters were taken to be $\lambda_e = \lambda_a = 10^8$.
 Final relative tolerance was of the order $\sim 10^{-7}$ for Pantheon$+$ data-based models and higher at $\sim 10^{-5}$ for BAO data-based ones.